gumaerc-testorg/21m.342-fall-2008/content/pages/syllabus.md

 {{< tableclose >}}

 During the subsequent Spring 2009 term, Walter Thompson returned to MIT for a Soundpainting performance with the Aardvark Jazz Orchestra.
-See the [Video and Audio Classes]({{< baseurl >}}/pages/video-and-audio-classes) page for a recording of this concert.
+See the {{< resource_link ab16a79b-761c-9962-2aab-933f201fb48a "Video and Audio Classes" >}} page for a recording of this concert.